-Because of the diversity of issues, members of the Board will not respond to public comment.
-Instead, issues may be recorded and referred to the proper staff person for follow-up.
-The Chair may interrupt or terminate an individual's statement when it is too lengthy, personally directed, abusive, obscene, repetitive, or irrelevant.
+Because of the diversity of issues that may be commented on and the confines of the Open Meeting Laws, Trustees will not respond to public comment nor engage in discussion with individuals or entities presenting public input.
+Instead, issues may be recorded and referred to the proper staff person for follow-up and/or considered by the Board in addressing the pending agenda items through open discussion or voting.
+The Chair may interrupt or terminate an individual's statement when it is too lengthy, abusive, obscene, repetitive, irrelevant, threatening to any individual, or if they are going off-topic from an item listed on the agenda.
+These restrictions shall be applied narrowly and equally, regardless of the speaker's opinions or viewpoint.
 The Board as a whole shall have the final decision in determining the appropriateness of all such rulings.